The Partnership Business Structure

 - Combine the resources and expertise of a number of people.

-- Profits and loses are shared between partners as specified in the partnership agreement.
+- Profits and losses are shared between partners as specified in the partnership agreement.

 - Greater flexibility on holidays and sick leave.